 - Calculate the effective interest rates for various financial instruments common to the banking industry and apply the effective interest method for recognition of interest income and expense

-- Differentiate embedded derivatives between those that must be accounted separately and those that do not require separation from their host instruments under IAS 39
+- Differentiate embedded derivatives between those that must be accounted separately and those that do not require separation from their host instruments under IAS 39 and IFRS 9

 - Apply the IFRS requirements for hedge accounting, repossessed assets, loan commitments, loan fees, and financial guarantees